9 min readUpdated Dec 20, 2024

 • Complex subscription support: Kafka’s pub/sub model aligns well with WebSocket-based subscription handling.
 By replicating the pub/sub pattern in the WebSocket tier, you can efficiently route data between Kafka and WebSocket clients, ensuring data is only sent to the right consumers.

 While WebSockets provide a great choice for integrating with Kafka, and enable you to take advantage of these properties, you then have the problem of how to scale your WebSocket application tier efficiently.
 This is potentially far more complex than it first seems, as we still have to consider elasticity, persistence, resilience, availability and latency in our infrastructure.
+WebSockets can also scale with backend technologies like Redis.
 For more information on scaling WebSockets specifically, check out our engineering blog post and video on the topic.

 An example